-The Worcester Veld Reserve was established in 1935, in response to the severe drought of the 1920s, which resulted in the severe deterioration of the natural veld in the area.
-The purpose of Worcester Veld Reserve is the propagation of seeds of indigenous veld species unique to the area to provide to the farmers to improve their veld.
-The reserve covers 110 hectares of which 25 hectares are arable.
+Established in 1935 in response to the severe drought of the 1920’s, The Worcester Veld Reserve is the propagation of seeds of indigenous veld species, unique to the area.
+The requirement was to provide help to the farmers to improve their veld, which had already severely deteriorated because of the drought.
+The reserve covers 110 hectares, 25 of which are arable.
 The long-term rainfall is 212 mm per year with the highest annual rainfall of 426 mm.

-The main objective of the Worcester Veld Reserve is seed production for the re-establishment and improvement of natural pastures.
+The farm’s main objective is seed production for the re-establishment and improvement of natural pastures.
+Species established include:

-Worcester Veld Reserve plays an important role in the veld research programme of the Directorate: Plant Sciences.
-Research includes germination and seed bank studies in the nursery, plant surveys for veld condition assessments, rehabilitation of degraded land/old veld, and farm visits to give advice regarding veld improvement and veld condition.
+This farm plays a pivotal role in the veld research programme of the Directorate: Plant Sciences.
+Research includes germination and seed bank studies in the nursery, plant surveys for veld condition assessments, rehabilitation of degraded land/old veld, and farm visits advising farmers on veld condition and improvement.

 Sustainable Resource Management (Landcare), Farmer Support and Development and Veterinary Services also have offices at Worcester Veld Reserve.